ilrico/constellation-fs/README.md

 **Checking**

 Once an offer is filled, it is expected that the IPFS Node pins the file.
 Gateways check at regular intervals that files are indeed still pinned by IPFS Node in the deal.
 If no downtime has occured, payment to IPFS Nodes are processed via Stellar.
-If a downtime has occurs, then the deal is broken and the gateways looks to match another offer.
+If a downtime has occured, then the deal is broken and the gateways looks to match another offer.